Why I Won't be Playing the New Demon's Souls

 Because I don’t have a desire to own a PS5.
 The end.

 In all seriousness, Demon’s Souls is a special game to me for a number of reasons.
-Back when it first came out, it gave me an experience unlike any other modern game at the time.
+Back when it first came out, it gave me an experience, unlike any other modern game at the time.
 It was also one of the first games I ever reviewed for fun.
 While I think my writing skills were terrible back then, the process of writing that particular review helped lead me in the direction I’ve taken with my hobbies and career.

-Demon’s Souls was one of my favorite games to come out while I was in my 20’s and it was only surpassed by its successor, Dark Souls.
+Demon’s Souls was one of my favorite games to come out while I was in my 20s and it was only surpassed by its successor, Dark Souls.
 I was a young, optimistic fanboy who, if left to my own devices, could have ended up being one of those terrible internet Souls fans who tell you how you have to play the game and why you’re wrong if you don’t love it as much as they do.
 Thankfully, I matured enough to understand that I didn’t want to end up being the equivalent of a video game Tool fan—even though I am a Tool fan too.
 Why must my favorite things have the worst fans?

 06.jpg

 All that being said, I’ve been watching the trailers of the new remake of Demon’s Souls by Bluepoint and I can’t say I have much interest.
 Don’t get me wrong.
 Those trailers show how good the developers are at taking an older game and touching it up in a way never conceived.
 The new Demon’s Souls looks amazing.
-The particle effects, the redesigned art style, the loving attention to detail in the background textures are mind-blowing on their own.
+The particle effects, the redesigned art style, and the loving attention to detail in the background textures are mind-blowing on their own.
 If you compare it all to how the original game looked, it’s only that much more impressive.
 However, as much as it might be a system-seller for the PS5 with some people, it isn’t with me.
 Here’s why.

 Not My Demon’s Souls

 Part of what made the original Demon’s Souls such a special game was the experience outside the game itself.
 The meta experience of the game ran counter to so many other games at that time.
-In an age in which game developers were determined to provide you as much information about their game as possible, with countless tutorials and icons to help guide you through the experience, Demon’s Souls took an alternative approach of not telling you anything.
+In an age in which game developers were determined to provide you with as much information about their game as possible, with countless tutorials and icons to help guide you through the experience, Demon’s Souls took an alternative approach of not telling you anything.
 It didn’t care if you died a thousand times trying to figure out how to progress.
 It didn’t care if you didn’t understand the mechanics of the world tendency.
 It didn’t care if you talked to the wrong NPC and inadvertently prevented an important event from happening.
 You had to figure things out on your own, and you often had to do so through failure.
 It was a somewhat unique trait.
-While people remember it being the same for Dark Souls, by the time Dark Souls II and Bloodborne came out, the video-game world understood that From Software was a developer to watch and that special trait of the Souls game couldn’t work anymore.
+While people remember it being the same for Dark Souls, by the time Dark Souls II and Bloodborne came out, the video-game world understood that From Software was a developer to watch, and that special trait of the Souls game couldn’t work anymore.

 demonssouls16.jpg